Product Selection

 How personal loans work

 When you apply, the lender reviews your credit score, income, existing debts, and employment history.
 If approved, you receive the full loan amount in one disbursement — typically within a few business days.
 From that point, you make the same payment every month until the balance is zero.
-The CFPB's guide to personal loans explains what to watch for in your loan agreement.
+Review your loan agreement carefully before signing, including the APR, fees, and repayment schedule.

 What personal loans are commonly used for